Agnes Sam: Life

 Sam went on to study Zoology and Psychology at the National University of Lesotho, and trained as a teacher in Zimbabwe.
 After briefly teaching science in Zambia, she went into exile in 1973 in England, bringing up three children there while also attempting to take a further degree.

-Most of the stories in Sam's debut collection, Jesus is Indian, are set in Port Elizabeth.
+Most of the stories in Sam's 1989 debut collection, Jesus is Indian, are set in Port Elizabeth.
 She returned to South Africa in 1993.

+Her debut novel, The Pragashini–Smuts Affair, was published in 2009, and was described as "a powerful account of politics, segregation and love across the racial divide".
+Its sequel in 2014 was The Pragashini–Smuts Conspiracy.